twitter icon youtube icon instagram icon

 From September 2020 to June 2021, the funds provided day and night shelter services at the former Juvenile Detention Center for individuals experiencing homelessness, including warm meals, legal aid, case management and free pet clinics.
 The funds allocated also provide hotel facilities to prevent overcrowding in shelters and community spread of COVID-19.
 Individuals who test positive for the virus are safely quarantined at the City Lights Hotel and provide daily meals.
 Community partners also coordinate outreach to people experiencing homelessness and have helped permanently house individuals.

-Impact: More than 27,021 visits at overflow shelter, more than 47,910 meals provided by Iron Gate, 230 people have been sheltered at City Lights Hotel (85 of those have tested positive for COVID-19), 51 people have been placed in permanent housing, and thanks to a partnership with local restaurants, more than 60,000 meals have been provided to guests in the past year.
+Impact: More than 27,021 visits at overflow shelter, more than 47,910 meals provided by Iron Gate, 230 people have been sheltered at City Lights Hotel (85 of those have tested positive for COVID-19), 51 people have been placed in permanent housing, and thanks to a partnership with local restaurants, more than 60,000 meals were provided to guests in the first year of the pandemic. in the past year.

 Partners: Mental Health Association of Oklahoma, City Lights Foundation, Tulsa Day Center, A Better Way, A Way Home for Tulsa, Iron Gate, Skyline Animal Hospital, Community Service Council, Housing Solutions